smleimberg/js-rpg-v3/README.md

-#JSRPG
+# JSRPG

 This is version 3 of my JSRPG project.
-The first was built with impress.js.
-The second was built with just HTML and jQuery.
-This version, version 3, is build with React.js.
+It's vastly improved since v1, but I have since moved on to V4.

+- V1 was built with impress.js
+- V2 was built with jQuery
+- V3 was built with React (this version)
+- V4 was built with React + Redux (latest)

 ## Create React App